ajy0127/cATO_dashboard_aws/docs/deployment_guide.md

 # Deployment Guide for cATO Dashboard

-This guide provides step-by-step instructions for deploying the cATO Dashboard with Security Hub integration.
-The Grafana dashboard setup is handled as a separate manual process after deployment (see the Grafana Integration Guide for details).
+This guide provides step-by-step instructions for deploying the cATO Dashboard with AWS Security Hub integration and Amazon Managed Grafana visualization.

 ## Prerequisites